A brief glimpse of the teacher’s struggle

 Starting piano class with quiet activities like listening to music, writing out notes or playing a favourite piece can help these students quiet down their thoughts so they can focus on one thing at a time.

 The role of music in creating a mood.

 Many of my young students are the first in their families to learn to play the piano and don’t have exposure to music at home.
 And that is a part of the problem with focus in piano class, and I think, a way forward.
 Because listening to music is a wonderful way to deal with moods and emotion and is very therapeutic.

 It’s pretty simple to make listening to music a part of a child’s daily routine, and help parents with 2 important tasks that most parents struggle with –

-- Wake up time – play upbeat music 15 minutes before scheduled wake up time
+- Wake children up by playing upbeat music 15 minutes before their scheduled wake up time.

-Children also need to be able to play music on their own, and it’s worth investing in a reasonably priced music system.
+Children need to be able to play music on their own, and it’s worth investing in a reasonably priced music system that they can use.

-Today’s busy lifestyle and lack of family time puts kids under pressure.
-There are many working parents, who manage to find a balance, but there are a lot who don’t.
-A lot more children as compared to earlier, are being brought up by maids, while their parents are away at work.
+Many busy parents seem to be able to balance work & family time, and give their children the time they need.
+But sadly, there are a lot who don’t.
+A lot more children as compared to earlier are being brought up by maids while their parents are away at work.
 It’s putting pressure on children and it’s something we need to think about.